swtan346/tp/docs/UserGuide.md

 #### Listing patients : `list`

-Allows you to view a list of patients in NAB.
-With no optional parameters, you will be able to list all patients.
+Allows you to view a list of patients in the address book.

+If you use `list` command without optional parameters, you will be able to list all patients.

 You may also filter by ward and/or tags to list only patients in a specific ward and/or with specific tags.